thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 ### Clear session information when a user logout

-When a user logout from a website, all the information about that session needs to be cleared:
+When a user logout from a website, all the information about that session needs to be cleared.

-- On the server side, if there are any session information saved in the memory/file/database, that needs to be cleared.
+On the server side, if there are any session information saved in the memory/file/database, that needs to be cleared.
 This can be done by the request handler for the `/logout` route.

-- On the client side, if the session information is tracked in a cookie, the cookie needs to be removed.
-This can be done with JavaScript.
-As a developer, you just need to know the name of the session cookie to be removed.
+For example, you can call [response.clearCookie()](https://expressjs.com/en/api.html#res.clearCookie) to delete the session cookie.
+If the server side session is maintained by the `express-session` middleware, you also need to call the [Session.destroy()](https://www.npmjs.com/package/express-session#sessiondestroycallback) API to clear the session.

 ## Demo: Using cookies for session tracking